iotaledger/iota.js/documentation/docs/tutorials/value-transactions/08-transfer-funds.md

 };
 ```

-The signature unlock is composed by the **public key** corresponding to the source address (not the
+The signature unlock is composed of the **public key** corresponding to the source address (not the
 hash) and the signature represented in hex format.
 The node receiving the transaction needs the public key to properly
 verify the attached signature.

-It is important that you note *for each input* there should be one unlock in the transaction payload.
+You must note that *for each input* there should be one unlock in the transaction payload.
 If you need to
 unlock other
 inputs with the same signature, then you should
 use [`IReferenceUnlock`](../../references/client/interfaces/IReferenceUnlock) (